ksagaa17/copernicus_data/README.md

 /Elasticsearch$ chmod u+x ADS_bulk.sh
 /Elasticsearch$ ./ADS_bulk.sh
 ```
+Opening http://localhost:5601, we can under Manage click on Index Management and see that we have added the data to Elasticsearch.
 ## Searching in Elasticsearch
 Searching can be done either through the dev tools in Kibana or by using curl in the command line.